2014 Primary Election: April 11, 2014

 If You Want to Vote Early

-The one-stop voting period begins on the second Thursday before an election and ends the Saturday prior to the election.
-You can look up your county’s one-stop voting sites here.
+The one-stop voting period begins on October 23, 2014, the third Thursday before an election and ends on November 1, 2014, the Saturday prior to the election though dates and times during which early voting is available differ from site to site.
+You can look up your county’s one-stop voting sites and schedules here.

 North Carolina voters are able to vote by one-stop at all county board of elections offices during regular office hours.
 Some county boards of elections offer additional one-stop sites within the county.
 To determine when your polling place will open for early voting, please visit the North Carolina One Stop Voting List.